rpt09-mulder/proxy-allen/README.md

 - NPM v6.5.0

 ## Installation
+PLEASE NOTE: You must clone and start all [four services](#Related-Projects) before installing and starting this proxy.

+You must also go to the index.html files and ensure all bundles are direct to the local host

-After cloning the project, go to the root directory then install all required dependencies by running
+Go to the root directory then install all required dependencies by running

 ```sh
 npm install